burningion/minimum-viable-christmas-lights/README.md

 ![Christmas Gif](https://i.giphy.com/media/1i5c6D15vpmeE3q4bA/giphy.webp)

-My Christmas lights controlled via Z-Wave and a Flask frontend for my NVIDIA Jetson Nano.
+My Christmas lights controlled via a Z-Wave stick and an NVIDIA Jetson Nano.

+The UI is a Flask frontend, and / or a React Native App for iOS / Android.

 This loops over each node on a Z-Wave network, and checks to see if it's a switch.